sheaves/sheaves.github.io/me.md

 - 'Generalization is hallucination' through the lens of tensor completions
   \[[arXiv:2502.17305](https://arxiv.org/abs/2502.17305){:target="_blank"}\]

-I plan to write more about them on this site in the near future.
+I am writing a series of blog posts about these papers on this site.
+The first one is [here](https://sheaves.github.io/Tensors-Facts-LLMs/){:target="_blank"}.

 Back in 2014, I developed a sparse auto-encoder that could handle missing data: